ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ### Terrible, terrible 404
 By default, Jekyll 3 generates post links with no trailing slash (see this [GitHub issue][5], there’s quite a discussion there).
-So all your older links that had a slash at the end will stop working, generating ton load of 404s and causing your google ranking to tank.
+So all your older links that had a slash at the end will stop working, generating ton load of 404s and causing your Google ranking to tank.

-If your site gets some 404 hits that are coming from google search results, you will see those in [Google Search Console][2], under [_'Crawl' -> 'Crawl errors'_][7].
+If your site gets some 404 hits that are coming from Google search results, you will see those in [Google Search Console][2], under [_'Crawl' -> 'Crawl errors'_][7].

 ![Crawl Errors shows you 404s][6]